TakeTwiceDailey/TakeTwiceDailey.github.io/about.md

 ## About

 Here you will find an archive of my personal interests and history.
-You can take a look at my curriculum vitae, a synopsis of my research, some of my photography, or check out some of my blog posts.
+You are welcome take a look at my curriculum vitae, a synopsis of my research, some of my photography, or check out some of my blog posts.
+Everything can be found in the side-panel to the left, along with links from social media and contact information.

 I am a graduate student researching physics.
 Some of my interests are